Get your personal plan match in 2 minutes

 Example:

-You're on CHM with diabetes (past the 6-month wait).
+You're on CHM with diabetes (past the 12-month symptom-free wait).
 You want to switch to Zion for better medication coverage.

 What happens: